The UKGC: What Is It & What Does It Do?

 - Responsible Gambling Promotion – Working with operators, charities, and government to reduce gambling-related harm.

-- Research, Education, and Training – Funding and publishing studies on gambling behaviour and harm (historically through voluntary contributions, now moving to a statutory levy — more on that below).
+- Research, Education, and Training – Funding and publishing studies on gambling behaviour and harm (historically through voluntary contributions and a statutory levy – more on that below).

-- Government Advisory – Advising ministers and local authorities on gambling policy.
+- Government Advisory – Advising ministers and local authorities on gambling policies.

 - Dispute Resolution – Providing a mechanism for resolving disputes between consumers and operators.